Nivekk/KOS/README.md

     RENAME 1 TO AwesomeDisk. // Name volume 1 as AwesomeDisk.
     SWITCH TO AwesomeDisk.   // Switch to volume 1.

+### TARGET

+Sets your target to another vessel in orbit, or to another planet.
+Example:

+    TARGET SHIP Awesome-Space-Station   // Case-sesitive, use '-' instead of a space TARGET BODY Mun

 ### TOGGLE

 Toggles a variable between true or false.
 If the variable in question starts out as a number, it will be converted to a boolean and then toggled.
 This is useful for setting action groups, which are activated whenever their values are inverted.